Skip to content

 Decorate with Tree Art

-Unleash your inner artist by creating tree-inspired crafts.
+Unleash that inner artist by creating tree-inspired crafts.
 Paint, draw, or sculpt trees using materials from around the house.

-You can also make leaf prints or create a tree collage with fallen leaves and twigs.
-Display your artwork proudly to spread the tree love.
+It might also be fun to make leaf prints or create a tree collage with fallen leaves and twigs.
+Display the artwork proudly to spread the tree love.

 Join a Tree Planting Event